juanfrank77/juanfrank77/README.md

 🤝 I like to collaborate with others in open-source projects of knowledge management and edtech.
 Also, helping out communities in the tech space.

-💬 Ask me about: learning new things efficiently, overcoming distraction & procrastination, and web user experience.
+💬 Ask me about: Using Git, web performance, learning new things quickly, and overcoming distractions.

 You can check out the stuff I've written on [my blog](https://blog.juanfgonzalez.com) and reach out on [Twitter](https://twitter.com/juanfrank77)